bytecodealliance/wit-bindgen/README.md

   `wit-bindgen` will emit a `*.java` file which may be used with any JVM language, e.g. Java, Kotlin, Clojure, Scala, etc.

+* `go` - this is for Go compiled to WebAssembly using TinyGo.
+With this generator, `wit-bindgen` will emit `*.go` files and `*.h` and a `*.c` files  to be compiled into the wasm moudle.
+The generator is a thin layer on top of C file and uses Cgo for the interop.

 ### Hosts

 These generators are for hosts interacting with modules that import/export WIT types.